 The agile methodology is a broad term used to describe various methods to support an iterative and incremental approach to effective software development.

-The goal of the agile methodology is fast, regular and high quality software development facilitated through planning, tracking, analysing, and above all, communication.
+The goal of the agile methodology is fast, regular, and high-quality software development facilitated through planning, tracking, analyzing, and above all, communication.

-This approach to software development is a well-known concept which has been in practice for decades.
+This approach to software development is a well-known concept that has been in practice for decades.

 Essentially agile development, in the context of software, centers on iterative and incremental development of software products.

-There are many methodologies based on the agile concept and Scrum is one which is widely adopted throughout software teams worldwide.
+There are many methodologies based on the agile concept and Scrum is one that is widely adopted by software teams worldwide.

 The Scrum-based methodology focuses on breaking down large projects into allocated tasks and regular sprints (or reviews).